 Obviously, the setting of most Flash Forward stories, though they usually don't make a big deal of it except as a minor joke (in the case of a show like The Simpsons, a major joke).
 Of course, Science Marches On, so it's fun to watch 10 years later to see how wrong they got it.
 Television series are especially prone to this, as they tend to make use of various props, costumes, and effects that reflect the sensibilities of their time but become increasingly dated over a long run.

 See also Next Sunday A.D., which is completely indistinguishable from the present, but claims to be happening in the future anyway.
 How much Applied Phlebotinum it takes to flip Next Sunday A.D. into full-scale Twenty Minutes Into The Future is an interesting question, since many stories employing fictional technology are actually set in the present.
+Can result in I Want My Jetpack if the writers set the work not sufficiently far into the future, and the year the work was set in comes in real life without any of the new technology it featured.
 Compare to Urban Fantasy as the magical version.
 Inverted by Twenty Minutes into the Past.

 A good way to gauge whether or not a show takes place Twenty Minutes Into The Future: would much of the world's population at the time of filming still be alive by then?